Exclusive opioid addiction rehab

-Opioids work by blocking the link between pain signals and our brain.
+Opioids work by blocking the pain signals transmission to our brain.
 Once ingested, they trigger the release of large amounts of endorphins which block out sensations of pain, increase feelings of pleasure and create a short-lived but powerful sense of happiness and wellbeing.
 Because of these effects, opioids are taken more and more frequently for recreational use.
-However, once these effects wear off, people can find themselves wanting to experience these sensations again as soon as possible and this the first step towards a dependency.
+However, once these effects wear off, people can find themselves wanting to experience these sensations again as soon as possible and this is the first step towards dependency.

 - Spending more time alone or avoiding places or people with whom you cannot consume opioids.

 - A lack of concern for personal hygiene, responsibilities, or social activities.

 - Increasing the amount ingested to obtain the feeling of relief.

 - Experiencing withdrawal symptoms such as physical illness when not using the substance of choice.